Anarchise/aplugins/README.md

 # Anarchise' OpenOSRS Plugins
-Vorkath and Zulrah newly added to the plugin repo!
+Vorkath Zulrah and Rune Dragons newly added to the plugin repo!

 # How to use: